silverton-io/buz-docs/docs/outputs/stream/kafka.md

 **🟢 Supported**

-The Kafka sink writes `valid` and `invalid` events to the respective topics.
+The Kafka sink writes events to the respective topics.

 ## Sample Kafka Configuration